 Our over 3,000 team members across 5 countries honor the tradition of excellence to exceed customer expectations.
 Neapco is committed to delivering solutions, not just products, from locations that are local to global customers.
 Our products and solutions evolve with the changing world.
 Neapco offers a variety of original equipment products for many markets as well as a growing offering of solutions for electric vehicles and renewable energy applications.

-Neapco aspires to be the first choice globally for our customers, suppliers, team members, and our shareholder.
+Valuing our customers, suppliers, team members, communities, and shareholders